David Karayev: Club career

 On 15 June 2020, he signed a contract with Ural Yekaterinburg.
 He made his Russian Premier League debut for Ural on 10 August 2020 in a game against Dynamo Moscow, he substituted Andrei Panyukov in the 71st minute.

 On 28 February 2021, he moved to Caspiy in Kazakhstan on loan until the end of the 2020–21 season.

-On 7 June 2022, Karaev signed a contract with Torpedo Moscow for two years with an option for the third year.
+On 7 June 2022, Karayev signed a contract with Torpedo Moscow for two years with an option for the third year.
 His contract with Torpedo was terminated by mutual consent in June 2023.